-- From the AE Services Management Console main menu, select Maintenance > Server Data > Backup. - 2.
-On the Database Backup page, click the here link. - 3.
-In the File Download dialog box, click Save. - 4.
-In the Save As dialog box, browse to the location on the computer where you want to store the AE Services server data backup. - 5.
-Click Save.
+- c.
+In the Confirm Password box, reenter the password. - d.
+Click Continue. - If you do not want to encrypt the backup file, click Continue. - 3.
+On the Database Backup Continue page, click the here link. - 4.
+In the File Download dialog box, click Save. - 5.
+In the Save As dialog box, browse to the location on the computer where you want to store the AE Services server data backup. - Click Save.